Did you know that 80% of all 10 year old’s are afraid of being fat? That tells me two things:

 But did you know that this exact community also has many problems with eating disorders such as anorexia, bulimia and orthorexia?

-*Trigger Warning* – This influencer references her calorie intake, weight (lbs), and shows images of her body (before/after).
+*Trigger Warning* – The following influencer references her calorie intake, weight (lbs), and shows images of her body (before/after).
 If this is triggering for you, do not click on the link to her channel.

 Take Stephanie Buttermore for example, a fitness influencer/Youtuber, reported being extremely lean, but also shared that she was feeling more irritable, tired, cold and had an unhealthy obsession with food.
 That compromised her mental and emotional health, and likely her relationships as well, so the question is, would you still consider her “healthy”?